 Amerchol, a subsidiary of Union Carbide Corporation, operates a 50-acre site in St. Helena Parish, 45 miles northeast of Baton Rouge.
 The site began as a privately held chemical company and was acquired by Union Carbide Corporation in 1985.

-Approximately 35 full-time employees and contractors operate two production units, manufacturing cationic polymers for the home and personal care markets.
-Amerchol products can be found in skin and hair-care products, detergents, makeup and toiletries.
+The site is home to two production units, manufacturing cationic polymers for the home and personal care markets.
+Amerchol products can be found in skin and hair-care products, detergents, makeup, and toiletries.

 Case for Change

 Louisiana Operations implemented a new Community Advisory Panel (CAP) in the Summer of 2011.
 LAO operated under its original CAP charter since 1989 and based on extremely positive (>75%) familiarity and favorability ratings, we were given "permission" from our community to lead, stimulate, innovate, and serve as a catalyst for change.
 Dow uses CAP meetings to meet with high level leaders in the community that have influence and can offer input to how Dow can proactively lead instead of being a "fast follower" and to exceed community expectations instead of just satisfying them.
 Focus is given to EH&S, Dow business strategy and LAO business/community affairs.
 The membership of this CAP is key business, community and political leaders from Iberville and West Baton Rouge Parishes.

 Membership is by invitation only and is restricted to the following individuals.
 A member of the executive staff of any CAP member may attend in place of an unavailable CAP member.

 Invitation to membership is extended by letter from LAO Site Leader, Eduardo Do Val, to individuals holding the office, title, or role listed below.
 The letter of invitation provides an overview of the content of this guiding document and also includes a 1-year meeting schedule in order to obtain commitments from the onset.